Theme Structure

 Configuration Files

-settings_schema.json: Defines the structure and available options for theme settings.settings_data.json: Stores the actual values for the theme settings..datadirectory (optional): Used by the Finqu editor to store drafts.
+settings_schema.json: Defines the structure and available options for theme settings.settings_data.json: Stores the actual values for the theme settings and presets.config/.data/(optional): Used by the Finqu designer to store merchant draft edits.
+Theme authors normally do not edit this directory.

 Best Practices